tjrtm/ledsOnPi5/README.md

 # ledsOnPi5
 Controlling led brightness depending on face from camera distance

-# set up
+# set up info
+distance.py - main program

--- Neopixel led strip data wire connected to MOSI pin on raspberry PI 5
+Neopixel led strip data wire connected to MOSI pin on raspberry PI 5

--- Camera connected to raspberry pi usb port
+Camera connected to raspberry pi usb port

--- using neopixel_spidev
+using neopixel_spidev

--- using openCV (haarcascade_frontalface_default.xml included in repo) for face detection and distance calculation
+using openCV (haarcascade_frontalface_default.xml included in repo) for face detection and distance calculation

--- no drawing, so it works in terminal
+no drawing, so it works in terminal

+webUI.py a flask web service with basic led strip controls